-In July 2017, Reunion entered into a three-year option agreement to acquire a 100% interest in the Boulanger, Central Brief, Devez North, and the Devez South mineral concessions along with the Carapa exploration permit (previously known as Ste-Marie).
 The Boulanger Project is located approximately 40 km south of Cayenne, the capital of French Guiana.
-Access to the project is by National Road No. 2, followed by a network of forest tracks.
+Access to the project is by National Road No. 2 and a network of laterite roads (figure FG 1).

+In July 2017, Reunion entered into an option agreement to acquire a 100% interest in the Boulanger, Central Brief, Devez North, and the Devez South mineral concessions along with the Carapa mining permit (previously known as Ste-Marie; figure B1).
 The four concessions, which cover an area of 78.2 km², were originally granted to Compagnie Minière de Boulanger (CMB) by the French government in late 1880 and early 1920s.
-Due to recent amendments to the French mining code, all concessions will expire on December 31, 2018.
-CMB has filed applications to renew the concessions for a total area of 39 km², which will cover all of the main exploration target areas.
+Due to recent amendments to the French mining code, all concessions expired on December 31, 2018.
+CMB has filed applications to renew the concessions for a total area of 39 km², which will cover all the main exploration target areas.

-Figure FG 3: Location of CMB properties
+Figure FG 1: Location of CMB properties

 Geology and mineralization